BDC Hamburger Icon

 • Marketing tools

 In contrast, cloud-based call center software and app providers work closely together to ensure ongoing app integration.
-Where there is no native integration, you can use application programming interfaces and software development kits to get your apps talking to each other.
+Where there is no native integration, you can use application programming interfaces and software development kits to get your apps talking to one another.

 3. Customer and technical support

-On-premises software is complex and staff will need training on how to use it.
-Meanwhile, cloud-based call center software is much easier because they’re built from the ground up to be easy to use as cell phone apps.
+On-premises software is complex, and staff will need training on how to use it.
+Meanwhile, cloud-based call center software is much easier because they’re built from the ground up to be as easy to use as cell phone apps.

 Both have learning curves, though.

-When choosing call center software, choose a vendor offering the level of customer and technical support you need.
-It’s much faster and less stressful to have someone either walk you through a problem over the phone or join on a video call with you to take you step-by-step through what you want to do.
+When choosing call center software, select a vendor offering the level of customer and technical support you need.
+It’s much faster and less stressful to have someone either walk you through a problem over the phone or join on a video call to take you step by step through what you want to do.

 Check for opening hours of each provider’s customer and technical support teams.